 So that we are in agreement as to what you will require for your exhibit, please review the following details:

 - Signage: We will create a laminated sign for your exhibit and a Maker webpage on our website.
 Each 11×17 inch sign and webpage includes an image, project description, and short bio based on the project proposal you submitted.
 This information and a link to your Maker webpage will also appear on our mobile app.

 - Tables & Chairs: We will provide a table and two chairs, unless otherwise requested in your application.
 Standard tables are 8ft x 30in folding banquet tables.
 We do not provide a cover.
-If needed, 6ft tables are available, but quantities are limited and must be requested in advance.

 - Understanding your power usage is important: We need to ensure you have what you need and you will not create a problem for your fellow Makers by tripping the circuit breaker.
 Most consumer electronic devices have a small label that will tell you how many watts or amps they draw and at what voltage.